starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## Version History
 ### v 1.0.9
+* Disclaimer: this version seems to have an increase in CPU usage, if thats a problem please use v1.0.8 instead.
 * Fixed image render so controller image is smoothly scaled (looks less janky)
 * Fixed issue where 'PS Remote Play' was still taking input, even though it wasn't focused
 * Added mappings for PS Button and Touch button